This is an archived copy of the 2020-2021 catalog. To access the most recent version of the catalog, please visit http://catalog.twu.edu.

 |Performance Measurement and Quality in Health Care Administration|

 Select six semester credit hours of electives with approval of faculty advisor

 In addition to the general University grading requirements, the HCA Program limits the number of courses in which a grade of C is made in HCA Program specific courses to two.
 If a grade of C is made in a third HCA-specific course, then regardless of the cumulative grade point average, the student will be dropped from the HCA Program.
 Since this is an HCA grading requirement and not a University requirement, the student may choose to apply to another TWU program.

 The two C Rule applies even if the student retakes a course in which the initial grade was a C.

 Students, in consultation with a faculty advisor, will select at least 6 semester credit hours of approved elective courses in order to obtain additional breadth or depth in a particular field of Health Care Administration study.
 A study abroad elective is also available.
-Electives from other TWU departments or other Universities may be approved with permission from the advisor if they meet the criteria as related to the study of HCA and the student’s career goals.
-However transfer credits from other Universities or Departments are subject to limits established by the graduate school.
+Electives from other TWU departments or other Universities may be approved with permission from the faculty advisor if they meet the criteria as related to the study of health care administration and the student’s career goals.
+However, transfer credits from other Universities or Departments are subject to limits established by the graduate school.